Treating Fatigue with Acupuncture and Alternative Medicine

 Over 50% of Americans experience chronic fatigue.

-The most common causes are stress, being overworked, depression, insomnia, and malfunctions in some of the major organ systems such as: endocrine, cardiovascular and digestive.
-Often times fatigue is associated with depression and is treated in Western medicine with selective serotonin reuptake inhibitor (SSRI), such as Paxil, Prozac, or Wellbutrin.
-In recent years, circumstances have changed and doctors are recognizing that chronic fatigue is it’s own diagnosis but it is still rare that the patient is offered lifestyle counseling that focuses on nutrition, exercise, and sleep.
+The most common causes are stress, being overworked, depression, insomnia, and malfunctions in some of the major organ systems such as: endocrine, cardiovascular, and digestive.
+Often times fatigue is associated with depression and is treated in Western medicine with selective serotonin reuptake inhibitors (SSRI), such as Paxil, Prozac, or Wellbutrin.
+In recent years, circumstances have changed and doctors are recognizing that chronic fatigue is its own diagnosis, but it is still rare that patients are offered lifestyle counseling that focuses on nutrition, exercise, and sleep.
 Western medicine is significantly lacking in safe and effective treatment options for fatigue.
-There are many superb alternative treatment options include acupuncture, Chinese herbs, Western herbs, nutrition/food therapy, and exercise.
+There are many superb alternative treatment options including acupuncture, Chinese herbs, Western herbs, nutrition/food therapy, and exercise.
 Acupuncture is at the top of the list because it is extremely effective in supplementing the body’s energy.

 Acupuncture